► Lambo's epic Huracan EVO

 ► Performante engine and rear-steer

-Lamborghini's Huracan EVO range is growing, with a new rear-wheel drive version joining the regular all-wheel drive coupe and Spyder.
+Lamborghini's Huracan EVO range is growing, with new rear-wheel drive versions joining the regular all-wheel drive coupe and Spyder.

 Keep reading for your full Huracan briefing.